Loans and Returns

 Loan periods vary from library to library throughout the Novanet library consortium and across the whole Nova Scotia library system.
 Keep this in mind when you borrow materials through the Dal libraries.

-- Confirm the actual loan period with the circulation desk.
+- Confirm the actual loan period with the Service Point/Circulation Desk.

 - Items from Document Delivery have different loan periods and are set by the lending library.
 The blue wrapper around the item indicates its due date.